Swap-nil-2003/Swap-nil-2003/README.md

 - 🔭 I’m currently working on front end technologies and open source development.
-- 🌱 I’m currently learning about cloud and AI/ML
+- 🌱 I’m currently learning about Cloud Computing and AI/ML
 - 📫 How to reach me: swapnilaichbhaumik@gmail.com
 - 😄 Pronouns: He/Him